 God is Murdered

-Writing in the mid-1600s the French scientist and philosopher Blaise Pascal wrote that, “There is no denying it; one must admit that there is something astonishing about Christianity.
+Writing in the mid-1600s, the French scientist and philosopher Blaise Pascal wrote that, “There is no denying it; one must admit that there is something astonishing about Christianity.
 ‘It is because you were born in it,’ they will say.
 Far from it; I stiffen myself against it for that very reason, for fear of being...
 Continue Reading →

 An Analogical Interpretation of Genesis 1

-When it comes to the many different interpretations of the first chapter of the Bible, well, “I’ve been everywhere man.”
-Born as a Young Earth Creationist, drifted towards an allegorical mildly evolutionary accommodating poetic understanding, then clung to a Hugh Ross style literalistic Day/Age view, but I never felt satisfied, neither theologically, nor scientifically.
-Along...
+When it comes to the many different interpretations of the first chapter of the Bible, well, “I’ve been everywhere, man.”
+Born as a young-earth creationist, drifted towards an allegorical and evolutionary accommodating poetic understanding, then clung to a Hugh Ross-style literalistic Day/Age view, but I never felt satisfied—neither theologically, nor scientifically.
+Failures on Both Sides...
 Continue Reading →

 Seven Questions That Trump “That’s Just Your Interpretation”

-A couple of months ago, I put the commonly used defeater phrase, “That’s just your interpretation” on trial and found the integrity behind its typical usage woefully lacking.
-Essentially, those who resort to using it, although I hope they are unaware of such a reality, are acting against the love of both neighbor and God....
+A couple of months ago, I put the commonly used defeater phrase, “That’s just your interpretation,” on trial, and found the integrity behind its typical usage woefully lacking.
+Essentially, those who resort to using it, although mostly likely unaware of such a reality, are acting against the love of both neighbor and God.
+That previous...
 Continue Reading →